 1. Although the Expected Number of Participants field is required, this will not limit the number of participants at the site.
 Limiting the number of participants can only be done at the Study level.
 View the Create a Study page for detail on limiting participants in a study.

-Note: Sites are global, meaning if you use a site in Study A you don’t need to recreate that site for Study B. When adding an existing site to a study, values appear in the Site Name, City, State/Province, Zip, and Country fields automatically.
+Note: Sites are global, meaning if you use a site in Study A you don’t need to recreate that site for Study B. When adding an existing site to a study, values appear in the Site Name, Time Zone, City, State/Province, Zip, and Country fields automatically.

 1. Click the Save button.